ogstools.meshlib.mesh_series module#

 - Return type:

-Aggregate data over all timesteps using a specified function.
+- Aggregate data over domain per timestep using a specified function. - Parameters:

 - Return type: